-The child may be as old as 12 before the seat belt fits him or her without the booster, but it’s important to wait until that point for each child.
-If you think your 8-12 year old is getting close, you can do this five step test to determine if they’re ready to ride without the booster.
+Your child may be as old as 12 before the seat belt fits him or her without the booster, but it’s important to wait until that point for each child.
+If you think your 8- to 12-year-old is getting close, you can do this five-step test to determine if they’re ready to ride without the booster.
 If you answer “NO” to any of these questions, we suggest you continue to use the booster seat and try again in 3 or 4 months.

 The five step test: